 My Break Up & My Blog

-After six years, my partner and I went our own separate ways.
+After seven years, my partner and I went our own separate ways.
 Our break up has taught me how to set boundaries and it has given me a clearer idea of what I want out of a partnership.
 I know what I bring to a relationship and I want to be with someone who can reciprocate that.
 A healthy relationship shouldn’t feel one-sided or draining, both people should blossom.

 It has also pushed me to be vulnerable on my blog and share more of my personal struggles and experiences; which has allowed me to connect with so many other women who are in similar situations.
 The direct messages I received, affirmed that this is a useful resource for other women in my situation.

 Work-life balance -> check!
 I am doing it.
 For the last couple of years, I got so caught up on working hard and hoping to be rewarded for my hard work.
 At the end of the day, I actually just ended up being handed more work and getting burnt out.
 I love my downtime and I need it to recharge so I can be better at my job.
 I have finally caught my stride and found a good balance.